RedpointArchive/phabricator/DockerCompose.md

 # Launch Phabricator with docker-compose command

-Docker Compose configuration file supplied in this repository defines a Phabricator service named "phabricator" and a MySQL service named "mysql".
+Docker Compose configuration file supplied in this repository defines a Phabricator service and a MySQL service.

-The "mysql" service uses official MySQL Docker image mysql:5.7.14 and the "phabricator" service uses image hachque/phabricator.
+The MySQL service uses official MySQL Docker image mysql:5.7.14 and the Phabricator service uses image hachque/phabricator.

 ## Configure `PHABRICATOR_HOST`